nedrysoft/dmgee/README.md

 Due to the toolset requirements for generating DMG files, this software will only run on macOS.

+## Status

+The application is work in progress and currently requires a bit more work to be properly usable, but the basic system is in place and it is capable of building disk images.
+Some configuration options are not currently linked between the front end and the python backend.

 ## Installation

 Binary distributions can be found under the assets on the [github releases](https://github.com/fizzyade/dmgee/releases) page.

 - **Mac OS**.
 The application is supplied as a dmg disk image (which itself was built with itself).
-Download and open the disk image and drag the dmgee icon into the Applications folder, the application can be launched into design mode by double clicking on the dmgee icon in Applications folder.
+Download and open the disk image and drag the dmge² icon into the Applications folder, the application can be launched into design mode by double clicking on the dmge2 icon in Applications folder.

 ## Requirements (Development)